-- April to June: Practical learning and gardening, projects (e.g. growing crops, writing up your report) and visits to farms and gardens.
+- April to July: Practical learning and gardening, projects (e.g. growing crops, writing up your report) and visits to farms and gardens.

 The courses are flexible to fit in with your schedule – you don’t have to study every day!
 You can complete gardening projects through the summer so that you can experience a full growing season – learn the theory through the winter, plant crops in the spring and then harvest in late summer.
 We feel that this is very important to gain real experience of all stages of growing.
 There are plenty of holidays too.

 An important part of the courses is the practical element and also meeting other participants.
 Below are dates when you can come to the college for practical days.
 Please note you don’t have to come on all the days shown below – but you should aim to be available for some of them.
 We realise that it can be hard to get time off work so most of the days are at the weekend in the hope that this will make it possible for you to attend.
-For those travelling a long way to Dromcollogher we recommend staying overnight in a local B&B. Full details of the schedules for the practical days will be available at the beginning of the course.
+For those traveling a long way to Dromcollogher we recommend staying overnight in a local B&B. Full details of the schedules for the practical days will be available at the beginning of the course.

 Holidays are as follows:

 During holiday weeks there will be no course material.
 As distance learning is a flexible way to learn you can of course choose to study at times that suit you.
 However, if you want to be assessed for certificates you will need to attend at the college for some of the practical days and exams as well as regularly accessing the distance learning website.

 We’re delighted to announce that for 2023-24 the National Organic Training Skillnet are able to support applicants for the courses.
 Places are limited so sign up early to avoid disappointment!

 Most applicants who are resident in Ireland will qualify for this funding – NOTS are able to pay 30% of your course fees so the prices are as follows: